Hamid2016/Personality-Detection/README.md

 # Personality-Detection
-Here is a brief description to what we did in our paper which is contains two main parts.
+Here is a brief description to what we did in our paper which contains two main parts.
 We are going to descrip each part in detail

 part one: